Pork tenderloin medallions served with camembert, cider & mustard sauce, rich creamy and all in around 25 minutes, the perfect midweek meal.

 The pork medallions take just 3-4 minutes to cook and rest whilst you make the cider and camembert sauce in the pan.

-The main element and the sauce take less than 15 minutes to prepare and cook.
+The main element and the sauce take less than 25 minutes to prepare and cook.
 But you can keep that a secret as it tastes like you spent way longer on it!

 It is very much "French bistro" in its inspiration and it shares much in common with my pork with prunes recipe.

-Frequently Asked Questions.
+Frequently Asked Questions

 What cider should I use?

-Do I have to remove the rind from the camembert cheese?
+Do I have to remove the rind from the Camembert cheese?

-As a result, you will end up with a lumpy sauce that will taste great but look less great.
+No, however, it will not break down when cooked, as a result, you will end up with a lumpy sauce that will taste great but look less great.

-Serving Suggestions.
+Serving Suggestions

 These pork fillet medallions are easy to cook but they are very much hands on cooking.